tewhatuora/fhir-rheumatic-fever/input/pagecontent/developerGuide.md

 ### Reference validation in the Te Whatu Ora Shared Care API

-The *Te Whatu Ora Shared Care* API does a limited amount of validation of references.
+The API performs some validation on FHIR resource references.
 API consumers that send payloads containing the following errors will get `400 Bad Request` errors.

 | Type of reference | Invalid example | Response | Client's recourse |
 | :-------------- | :----------------------------- | :--------- | :-------------- |